EmbedFan/Requirement-Editor/docs/project.md

 - **Custom Name**: `{project_name}_config.json`
 - **Custom Filename**: `{specified_name}.json`

-All files are created in the current working directory to maintain project organization.
+All files are created in the same directory as the markdown document being managed to maintain proper document-configuration association.

 ## Constants